EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 # HTTP-CoAP registrar
 As is noted in Section 6 of {{I-D.ietf-ace-coap-est}}, in real-world deployments, the EST server will not always reside within the CoAP boundary.
 The EST-server can exist outside the constrained network in a non-constrained network that does not support CoAP but HTTP, thus requiring an intermediary CoAP-to-HTTP proxy.

 Since OSCORE is applicable to CoAP-mappable HTTP the EST payloads can be protected end-to-end between EST client and EST server independent of transport protocol or potential transport layer security which may need to be terminated in the proxy, see {{fig-proxy}}.
 When using the EDHOC key exchange protocol to establish a shared OSCORE security context, PKCS#10 request MAY be bound to the OSCORE security context using the procedure described in {{edhoc}}.
-The mappings between CoAP and HTTP referred to in Section 6 of {{I-D.ietf-ace-coap-est}} apply and the additional mappings resulting from the use of OSCORE are specified in Section 11 of {{I-D.ietf-core-object-security}}.
+The mappings between CoAP and HTTP referred to in Section 6 of {{I-D.ietf-ace-coap-est}} apply and the additional mappings resulting from the use of OSCORE are specified in Section 11 of {{RFC8613}}.

 OSCORE provides end-to-end security between EST Server and EST Client.
 The use of TLS and DTLS is optional.